Frequently asked questions - FAQ (European Partnerships in Health)

 Early career researcher The definition of ECRs is based on national conditions, which are also mentioned in the international documents of the calls concerned, if relevant.
 What is the national definition of "Early career researcher"?
 Does it differ from the definition of ECR in the international rules?

 Number of co-applicants and cost sharing In this case, these are national level collaborators who will be listed in the Application Form as co-applicants, because you as Czech partner / lead applicant, you will share part of the national funds (as you plan) with the collaborators.
 However, they will not be listed in the pre-proposal or full proposal, only you as the Czech (lead) partner will be listed there.
 It depends on the activities carried out by each institution in relation to the project work.
 If it is a research activity, they should be involved as co-contractors, but if it is a smaller scale activity, e.g. one-off data analysis, it can be handled by a service from the bidder's budget.
 Only Czech entities need to fill in the Application form.
 If you will be acting as the main applicant / Czech partner in a consortium project, please fill in the tabs related to the applicant.
 If you will be working with other Czech participants in the project, then you will also need to fill in the tabs related to the co-applicants.
+Within the framework of a consortium project, a Czech institution may act as the lead applicant and apply for national funding.
+The involvement of an additional Czech co-applicant is permitted, in which case the maximum amount of funding per project (e.g., €250,000) is divided among these entities so that the total amount does not exceed the specified limit.
+At the national level, however, it is recommended to list only one partner from ČR, i.e., the lead applicant.
+If another Czech partner (co-applicant) plays a significant role in the project (e.g., contributes to work packages), they may be listed in the pre-proposal as the second Czech partner.
+This must also be in accordance with the international terms and conditions of the call.
+Further details can be found in the national document “Conditions for the Participation of Czech Applicants in the Call” or in the “Call Text” document.
+Yes, this model is possible, but it always depends on the nature of the activities carried out by the individual participating institutions.
+If these institutions are involved in research activities, they should be included as co-applicants.
+In such cases, they must be listed on the national Application Form, and a cooperation agreement must be concluded with them.
+Conversely, if they perform only limited activities, such as patient recruitment, their involvement can be arranged as a service funded from the applicant’s budget.
+In such cases, it is not necessary to list them on the national Application Form.
+Regardless of the form of involvement, however, these sites must always be listed in the international application, specifically in the “recruiting sites” section (relevant for ERA4Health partnership calls).
 Is there a limited number of collaborators on the project?
-In my project I count on working with three Czech partners.I am working with three departments - should I list them as separate co-applicants on the Application Form, or should I include them in our institution's costs?In the Application form, is the main coordinator of the consortium and the Czech applicant or other partners listed as co-applicants?
+In my project I count on working with three Czech partners.I am working with three departments - should I list them as separate co-applicants on the Application Form, or should I include them in our institution's costs?In the Application form, is the main coordinator of the consortium and the Czech applicant or other partners listed as co-applicants?What are the options for involving multiple Czech partners in an international consortium, and how is the allocation of national financial support handled in such cases?What is the minimum number of partners, and how many countries must the consortium include?Is it possible for a single Czech institution to be the sole recipient of funding and to provide administrative and financial support to other participating sites (e.g., recruitment centers) through subcontracts or cooperation agreements?

 The national provider does not specify the exact procedure for rounding.
 However, it is preferable to add up the budget in CZK and then convert to Euros and round off.
 When filling in the form, use the current exchange rate, in case of project financing, the funds will be provided by conversion according to the daily exchange rate of the CNB on the day of the deadline for submission of full proposals.